jinhqian/L645_Project/README.md

 # **Hate speech detection using deep learning**

 ## :laughing: Overview
 The goal of this study is to present a comparative study of deep learning techniques (Simple RNN, LSTM, and GRU) for classifying hate speech and offensive language speech from a Twitter dataset.
 As machine learning algorithms expect the input data to be in a numerical representation.
 Word embedding techniques will be employed.
-This project will compare the utility of three embedding methods (GloVe, Word2Vec, and Paragram) for hate speech detection by combining them with different deep learning classifiers.
-This project aims to find out the combination that gives us the best results.
+This project will compare the utility of three embedding methods (GloVe, Word2Vec, and Paragram) by combining them with different deep learning classifiers and find out the combination that gives us the best result.

 ## :open_file_folder: Dataset